 A business can also be valued using a flat percentage of gross income that would depend on the industry.
-However, this valuation works best for businesses with predictable long-term expenses and cash flow.
+However, this valuation works best for companies with predictable long-term expenses and cash flow.
 Realistically, this is probably not the best option for valuing a private medical practice.

 2) Fair Market Value

-A medical practice's value can also be determined using the fair market value.
+A medical practice's value can also be determined using fair market value.
 But choosing a medical practice's fair market value is not as easy as it sounds.

 Fair market value is the price a willing buyer would pay for the business on the market.
 But there is not generally a ready market for medical practices, so this can be difficult to determine.
-However, with the recent trend of hospitals buying up private practices, there well could be a market for yours or similar practices.
+However, with the recent trend of hospitals buying up private practices, there could be a market for yours or similar methods.

 3) Asset Approach